Zillowe FoundationZillowe Documentation

 zoi install @core/linux/amd64/nvidia-driver

-zoi install @git/my-zoi-repo/package
+zoi install #my-registry@my-repo/my-package

 # Install from a nested directory within the git repo